FreeOpcUa/opcua-asyncio/docs/usage/common/overview.rst

 The :mod:`asyncua.common` package is provides the core functionality of the library.
 Several important parts life in this subpackage, for example the :class:`~asyncua.common.node.Node` class and the :mod:`~asyncua.common.subscription` module.
-You can find usage exampels of these classes and functionalities in the following sections.
+You can find usage examples of these classes and functionalities in the following sections.